 If you can’t determine any casts of color, you most likely have a neutral skin tone.
 You can play around with cool and warm colors.

 Now, referring to the guide above, determine what color your veins in your wrist are colored.
-If you have blue or purple veins that would indicate that you have cool skin tone (undertone).
+If you have blue or purple veins that would indicate that you have a cool skin tone (undertone).
 If you have greenish blue veins that would mean you have a warm skin tone.
-Lastly, if you do not have purple blue or greenish veins that would mean that you have a neutral skin tone.
+Lastly, if you do not have purple-blue or greenish veins that would mean that you have a neutral skin tone.

-Use your skin tone to Determine the best clothing palette when shopping!
+Use your skin tone to determine the best clothing palette when shopping

-Warm undertones should try Neutrals (beige, cream, orangey-coral, mustard, off-white, yellow, orange brown, warm red, and yellow- green)
+Warm undertones should try Neutrals (beige, cream, orangey-coral, mustard, off-white, yellow, orange-brown, warm red, and yellow-green)

 Neutral Undertones can draw from both groups.

 Again, this approach is merely a suggestion as to what makeup colors you really should buy.
-However, refer to the picture above for a few suggestion on what colors look best based on your skin.
+However, refer to the picture above for a few suggestions on what colors look best based on your skin.

-If you fair fair- light skin try light pinks, corals, nudes, and beige.
+If you fair or light skin try light pinks, corals, nudes, and beige.
 For cool undertones look for raspberry or mocha nudes especially.
 For warm tones try out some reds with blue undertones, coral, and peachy nudes.

-If you have tan of medium skin, go for cherry red, rose, mauve, or berry.
+If you have tan or medium skin, go for cherry red, rose, mauve, or berry.
 If you have warm undertones focus on tangerine, orange-red, copper, or bronze.
 If you have cool undertones look for deep red, wine, or cranberry shades.